Co-Founder & CPO at Avesha

 Platform teams have tedious operational management challenges when faced with providing infrastructure to application developers – (1) extending the construct of namespace sameness to multi-cluster deployments while also maintaining tenancy, (2) governing cluster resources and (3) cluster configuration without environmental configuration drift.

-Traditional Kubernetes networking is no small feat.
+Traditional multi-cluster networking for Kubernetes deployments is no small feat.
 While we are used to defining domains and firewalls at places where we need boundaries and control, mapping that in Kubernetes is challenging.
 Yes, you need additional flexibility beyond the namespace.
 Having to connect orchestration.
 This proliferation of microservices in enterprise environments has led to the growth of the Kubernetes ecosystem.

 Avesha’s KubeSlice combines Kubernetes network services and manageability in a framework to accelerate application deployment in a Kubernetes environment.
 KubeSlice achieves this by creating logical application “Slice” boundaries which allow pods and services to communicate seamlessly.